Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Least Favorable Distributions for the Band Model

 This is likely to be the most intuitive form of Theorem~\ref{th:band_lfds} and the most useful in practice---see Section~\ref{sec:computation}.
 It closely resembles the structure of the asymptotic minimax solution $\tilde{Q}_0$, $\tilde{Q}_1$ derived in \cite{Dabak1993}, which for general uncertainty sets $\mathcal{P}_0$ and $\mathcal{P}_1$ is given by

-where $D_{\text{KL}}$ denotes the Kullback-Leibler (KL) divergence.
-In (\ref{eq:asymp_lfds}), $\tilde{Q}_0$ ($\tilde{Q}_1$) is the projection of $\tilde{Q}_1$ ($\tilde{Q}_0$) onto $\mathcal{P}_0$ ($\mathcal{P}_1$) with respect to the KL divergence.
-In (\ref{eq:band_lfds_0}) this projection is performed with respect to general $f$-divergences and the projection operator is written out explicitly.
-Note that asymptotically least favorable distributions exist for every convex uncertainty set, while strictly least favorable distributions do not.
+where $D_{\text{KL}}$ denotes the Kullback--Leibler (KL) divergence.
+In \eqref{eq:asymp_lfds}, $\tilde{Q}_0$ ($\tilde{Q}_1$) is the projection of $\tilde{Q}_1$ ($\tilde{Q}_0$) onto $\mathcal{P}_0$ ($\mathcal{P}_1$) with respect to the KL divergence.
+In \eqref{eq:band_lfds_0} this projection is performed with respect to general $f$-divergences and the projection operator is written out explicitly.
+Note that asymptotically least favorable distributions exist for every convex uncertainty set, while the existence of strictly least favorable distributions depends on the uncertainty set.

-A problem that arises when stating Theorem~\ref{th:band_lfds} with $\alpha = 0$ is that (\ref{eq:band_lfds_0}) is a sufficient but not a necessary condition for $Q_0$ and $Q_1$ to be least favorable.
-Assume, for example, that the two density bands do not overlap, i.e., $\{\pmax_0,\pmax_1 > 0\} = \emptyset$.
-In this case $c_0$ and $c_1$ can be chosen arbitrarily large without ever producing valid densities on the right hand side of (\ref{eq:band_lfds_0}).
+A problem that arises when stating Theorem~\ref{th:band_lfds} with $\alpha = 0$ is that \eqref{eq:band_lfds_0} is a sufficient but not a necessary condition for $Q_0$ and $Q_1$ to be least favorable.
+Assume, for example, that the two density bands do not overlap, i.e., $\{\pmax_0 > 0\} \cap \{\pmax_1 > 0\} = \emptyset$.
+In this case, $c_0$ and $c_1$ can be chosen arbitrarily large without ever producing valid densities on the right hand side of \eqref{eq:band_lfds_0}.
 Nevertheless, every feasible pair is least favorable in the sense of Theorem~\ref{th:lfds_characterization_1}.
-By adding a second density to the term that is scaled, this problem can be avoided.
-By choosing the least favorable distribution itself, it is guaranteed that optimality still holds.
+By adding an auxiliary density with sufficient overlap on the right hand side of \eqref{eq:band_lfds_0}, this problem can be avoided.
+Choosing this auxiliary density as the least favorable density itself guarantees that the overlap is indeed sufficient and that optimality still holds.

-In general, $\alpha$ can be chosen arbitrarily.
+In general, choosing $\alpha > 0$ guarantees that $q_0$ and $q_1$ in \eqref{eq:band_lfds} are well defined.
 However, a second noteworthy special case is $\alpha=1$, for which Theorem~\ref{th:band_lfds} becomes

-In this form, $Q_0$ and $Q_1$ are the projections of the distribution $\tfrac{1}{2}(Q_0+Q_1)$ onto $\mathcal{P}_0^=$ and $\mathcal{P}_1^=$, respectively.
+In this form, $Q_0$ and $Q_1$ are the projections of the distribution $\tfrac{1}{2}(Q_0+Q_1)$ onto $\Pcor_0$ and $\Pcor_1$, respectively.
 Since these projections are unique, knowledge of $\tfrac{1}{2}(Q_0+Q_1)$ is sufficient to obtain $Q_0$ and $Q_1$.
-In this sense there exists a \emph{single} least favorable distribution whose projections onto the respective bands form the least favorable \emph{pair}.
-In applications, this property might be used to trade memory for computing power by storing only $\tfrac{1}{2}(Q_0+Q_1)$ and calculating $Q_0$, $Q_1$ on demand.
+In this sense, there exists a \emph{single} least favorable distribution whose projections onto the respective bands form the least favorable \emph{pair}.
+In applications, this property might be used to trade memory for computing power by storing only $\tfrac{1}{2}(Q_0+Q_1)$ and calculating $Q_0$ and $Q_1$ on demand.